knowthen/elm-beyond-basics/README.md

 This repo is the source companion to the following course on Learning Elmlang: http://courses.knowthen.com/courses/elm-beyond-the-basics

-This course teaches the new Elmlang developer who knows how to make basic apps that just run in the browser, how to make more apps.
+This course teaches the new [Elmlang](http://elm-lang.org/) developer who knows how to make basic apps that just run in the browser, how to make more apps.

+## Updated to Elm 0.18

 #### Why you should take this course?